Jeadie/Jeadie.github.io/reading.md

  - Fathers and Sons by Ivan Turgenev
  - The Prince by Niccolò Machiavelli
  - Life of Pi by Yann Martel
+ - The School of Life: An Emotional Education by Alain de Botton
+ - The Plague by Albert Camus
+ - The 33 Strategies of War by Robert Greene

 ### In 2020:
  - Infinite Jest by David Foster Wallace